 About the Filmmakers

 Director, Painter, Writer: Viviane is an award winning artist and filmmaker.
-Her hand-painted stopmotion videos have been installed at MGM National Harbor in Washington D.C, University of Mary Washington, Davidson College, 4Culture in Pioneer Square, Seattle and Cube Art Project - Union Bank in Lincoln, NE.
+Her hand-painted stopmotion videos have been installed at the Bill & Melinda Gates Foundation.
+MGM National Harbor, University of Mary Washington, Davidson College, 4Culture and Cube Art Project - Union Bank.
 Exhibitions include the Edward Hopper House, the Albright Knox Gallery, The Dahesh Museum, The Masur Museum and The Museo de la Cuidad - Mexico.
 Her short film See Memory, is available on Amazon and was a selection of multiple film festivals.
 Her sculpture, The Fault, was made for the Women’s Studies Department at Vanderbilt University in Nashville, TN, where it is permanently installed.
-She is a two time recipient of the Chaim Gross Award and the winner of the Harriet Whitney Frishmuth Travel Award from the National Academy of Design.
-She recently received the Award of Excellence in Painting at the Edward Hopper House.
+She is a two time recipient of the Chaim Gross Award, winner of Valerie Delacorte Award and the Harriet Whitney Frishmuth Travel Award from the National Academy of Design.
+She received the Award of Excellence in Painting at the Edward Hopper House.

 Producer: Jon Cornick is an Emmy-nominated film and television producer.
-His work includes State and Maine by David Mamet and Nuremberg starring Alec Baldwin, for which he won the Gemini award for outstanding mini series.
-He has raised over 80 million dollars in independent financing for his projects.
+His produced of State and Maine by David Mamet, The Scarlett Letter starring Demi Moore and Nuremberg starring Alec Baldwin, for which he won the Gemini award for outstanding mini series.
 Jon formed the production company El Dorado Pictures with Alec Baldwin and has worked with Sir Anthony Hopkins, Christopher Plummer, Gary Oldman, Demi Moore, Robert Duvall, Dennis Hopper, Blake Lively and Burt Reynolds on many other films.
 Jon is a member of the Directors Guild of America and is an avid photographer.

 Fundraising Consultant: Karen has a degree in Journalism from New York University and began her career as a reporter for Gralla Publications.
 She went on to have a 20-year career in non-profit leadership, building community engagement, designing special event programs and campaigns that have translated into highly successful fundraising campaigns.
 Understanding the vision of the institution and aligning her creative strategic planning with it, she has consistently exceeded targeted goals.
 Her campaigns have enabled the building of a one-of-a-kind STEM building for an educational institution, funded arts programming, scholarships and retained key faculty.
 Karen sits on the Dean’s advisory Board for the College of Arts and Sciences at NYU and is a prior baccalaureate graduation speaker.
 She is a former board president and trustee emeritus at Dwight-Englewood School.